ShiyuFan0820/CSLearningNote/BasicLearning/1_Variables.md

 A floating point number has two parts - **mantissa** and **exponent**.
 The part of float number like "7.17", "3.14", or "4.145", is called mantissa.
 The part of the notation like the "7", "5", or "-9" next to "10" is called exponent.
 The number of digits of mantissa and exponent will be given in condition.

-If the mantissa of the floating point number wants to float the point to the right or left the number of the exponent will subtract or add the number, according to the movement the point made.
+If the mantissa of the floating point number wants to float the point to the right or left, the number of the exponent will subtract or add the number, according to the movement the point made.

 For example: